 Topping Up

-A reader has also reported that Ncell has launched an app since our last visit, where you can top-up your balance with an (international) debit or credit card, and buy data, talk, and text bundles as needed.
+You can also top-up online here, or use the Ncell app to top-up your balance with an (international) debit or credit card and buy data, talk, and text bundles as needed.
 If you’re not near a street vendor who can help, it’s a good option.

 Coverage and Data Speeds

 Coverage was good in the areas I visited although, as mentioned earlier, I wasn’t trekking in the mountains on this visit to Nepal.
-4G/LTE has arrived in the major cities, but even 3G/HSPA+ data speeds were reasonable in the major cities.
-I had consistent high-speed access in both Kathmandu and Pokhara.
+4G/LTE is widespead in the major cities, but even 3G/HSPA+ data speeds were reasonable in most places.

 5 Mbps?…